I-Hudson/Splash/README.md

 # Splash
-Small library for making a splash screen.
+Splash is a small library for making a splash screen.
+Currently only supports Windows.